Key Highlights

 Define the Presidential System

 A presidential structure represents a governance model where the president serves as both the head of state and the head of government, distinctly chosen from the legislative branch.
 This framework is characterized by a clear division of powers among the executive, legislative, and judicial branches, granting the president significant authority over executive functions.
-Typically, the president is elected for a fixed term and enjoys a level of job security that sets this system apart from parliamentary frameworks, where the head of government can be ousted through a vote of no confidence.
+Typically, the president is elected for a and enjoys a level of job security that sets this system apart from parliamentary frameworks, where the head of government can be ousted through a vote of no confidence.

 Explore the Historical Context of Presidential Systems

-In light of these complexities, how can union leadership navigate the challenges posed by executive authority?
+In light of these complexities, how can navigate the challenges posed by executive authority?
 Engaging with these resources and staying informed about the evolving landscape of governance is crucial for fostering a resilient democratic framework.

 Analyze Key Disadvantages of Presidential Systems